9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/III. Cyber attacker mindset.md

 Instead of dedicating the time to do this, attackers often use software to do the guess work for them.
 These are some common brute forcing tools:

-- Aircrack-ng
+- **Aircrack-ng**: Tests the security of wireless networks, particularly for cracking Wi-Fi passwords.
-- Hashcat
+- **Hashcat**: A powerful tool for cracking hashed passwords.
-- John the Ripper
+- **John the Ripper**: A tool known for its speed and effectiveness in cracking passwords.
-- Ophcrack
+- **Ophcrack**: Specifically designed for cracking Windows passwords.
-- THC Hydra
+- **THC Hydra**: A versatile and fast password-cracking tool that supports various protocols and services.

 Sometimes, security professionals use these tools to test and analyze their own systems.
 They each serve different purposes.
 For example, you might use Aircrack-ng to test a Wi-Fi network for vulnerabilities to brute force attack.